 Find YOUR Local Branch

-For your own personal protection, using a commercially available repellent is your best option.
+For your own personal protection, having a licensed pest control company apply a commercially available repellent is your best option.

-Natural mosquito repellent usually means using plants that can be grown at home.
+A natural mosquito repellent usually means using plants that can be grown at home.
+Some people use plants to create a homemade mosquito repellent.
 There are also commercially-prepared mosquito repellents that have already formulated the right amount of each herb, oil and plant to be effective.

 Citronella - you have probably seen citronella used in candles and coils, but it is also a grass that you can grow in the garden.
 Do not expect that just because it's growing that it's going to work.
 You have to break and crush the grass to release the oil that acts as a repellent.